FadilMS18/RockPaperScissors-Game/README.md

 2.We can simply adding event to each element in array with forEach method

-3.I learn about Math.random() that wil generate random number > 0 & < 1, i use this method to pick random element in array that is rock,paper or scissors,
+3.I learn about Math.random() that wil generate random number 0 > x < 1  , i use this method to pick random element in array that is rock,paper or scissors,

 4.I learn using setTimeout method to generate like delayed event, in this case i use it on opacity changing